AlexGarciaMartin/SPFxJQueryAccordion/README.md

 ## jquery-webpart

-Accordion webpart for SharePoint using SPFx and jQuery!
+Accordion webpart for SharePoint using SPFx and jQuery

 ### How to start the webpart